 Visitation times might include fall and spring breaks, part of the Christmas vacation, and extended visitation during the summer vacation.
 You can also come to an agreement concerning Thanksgiving and Easter, such as the child getting to spend alternate holidays with each parent.

-Transportation methods and costs for out of state visitation are something that should be decided on in advance.
+Transportation methods and costs for out of state visitation is something that should be decided on in advance.
 By adding this information to your parenting plan, you can help prevent confusion and disagreements later down the road.

 If a longer distance is involved, flying is the most logical approach if your child is old enough.
-Generally, airlines won't let children under the age of 5 fly alone, so an adult will have to accompany the child in these instances.
+Generally, airlines won't let children under the age of 5 fly alone, so an adult will have to accompany your child in these instances.

 Marie's Question: If we get divorced, I want to move to Texas to live with my mother.
 My husband would want to move to Pennsylvania to live with his family.
 How would visitation work if we live hundreds of miles from each other?
 I can't picture sending my two toddlers on a plane to spend summers with him.